Ociidii-Works/theme-dark-eight/README.md

 # Dark Eight Theme

-**We have decided to maintain this theme since the original author doesn't use it anymore.** - *[Ociidii-Works](https://github.com/https://github.com/Ociidii-Works/)*
+**We have obtained ownership of the original repo and transferred it here.**

-The original repo is [here](https://github.com/ShawnMcCool/theme-dark-eight)
+The original repo resided at ShawnMcCool/theme-dark-eight and credit goes to him for most of the work (as of August 2014).

 ### About Dark Eight